SagaieNet/vagrant-statamic/README.md

     ./vagrant-up.sh

-if you have any issues running it, try gicing it execution permissions first
+if you have any issues running it, try giving it execution permissions first

     chmod +x vagrant-up.sh